Creative Director/CEO, 2004-present

 Between 1995 and 1996 he worked for Glasgow City Council as a citywide Theatre Manager at The King’s, Mitchell and Tramway Theatres.
 Mid 1996 he also organised the ticketing operation for the World League of American Football’s Scottish Claymores successful World Bowl Championship at Murrayfield Stadium attended by 38,000 people.

 In May 1998 Steven returned to Glasgow and New Moves International in a new role as Administrative Director.
 During his tenure he was successful in securing an increase in the Company’s annual funding by moving the company from project to core revenue funding as well as managing many successful medium scale lottery bids.
 He also organised a major review by the Scottish Arts Council which culminated in the creation of new posts to further develop audience and contextual programming and took the average annual turnover of the Company from £100k to circa £350k.
 He found continuing funding support from the British Council, Visiting Arts and from time to time the Arts Council of England.
-In a bold move in October 1999 he successfully persuaded the Artistic Director and Board that a merger between the National Review of Live Art and the New Moves festival would aid long term survival for the Company and give live art a significant annual platform.
-The Company launched its new five-week festival New Territories in Feb 2002.
+In a bold move in October 1999 he successfully persuaded the Artistic Director and Board to merge the National Review of Live Art and the New Moves festival into a new annual five-week festival called New Territories which ran until 2010.